Skip to content

 The autonomous robots have odd jersey numbers and the remote-controlled robots have even ones.
 At the beginning of each half, the remote-controlled robot must always have the greater jersey number, e.g. a pair such as (2, 3) is not allowed.
 Otherwise, the SetupPosesProvider will assign the wrong starting positions to the robots.

 There are three scenarios related to this challenge.
 For a half in which the team is attacking, the scenario SharedAutonomyAttacker must be deployed.
 For a half in which the team is defending, SharedAutonomyDefender must be used instead.
-It is important to deploy the correct scenario, because the setup poses and the decision, whether the autonomous robot is allowed to score or not, depend on it.
+It is important to deploy the correct scenario, because the setup poses depend on it.
 The third scenario SharedAutonomyRemote is never deployed to actual robots.
-It is only used in the simulator for the avatar that visualizes the information sent by the remote-controlled robot.
+It is only used in the simulator for the digital twin that visualizes the information sent by the remote-controlled robot.

 Setup for the shared autonomy challenge

 At the beginning of a half, the robots are placed at the positions as shown in the image.
 For the attacking team (left), the remote controlled robot is placed inside the center circle, because it has to perform the kick-off.
-For the defending team (right), the autonomous robot must be the goalkeeper.
-It also has to wear a goalkeeper jersey.
+For the defending team (right), the autonomous robot must be the goalkeeper, which has to wear a goalkeeper jersey.
+It is placed at the center circle to win the ball as early as possible.

 SimRobot Scenes